GaryFClemons/PortfolioProjects/README.md

 to my machine.
 Every SQL file is preceded by a PNG Screenshot of the data resulting from the query.

 # Visualizations
 In the Visualizations folder there are 2 visualization projects, one with PowerBI and one with Tableu.
+Because I was unable to Make my PowerBI report publicly accessible, I exported the report as a PDF.

 # Python